syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 N> 2.
 Syncfusion components are available in [nuget.org](https://www.nuget.org/) N> 3.
 Starting with v15.3.0.x, a new Visual Studio add-in "Syncfusion Reference Manager" for WPF, and Windows Forms platforms is included.
 Using this add-in, you can easily add the necessary reference assemblies to your projects in an automated way.
 Please refer to this [link](https://help.syncfusion.com/extension/syncfusion-reference-manager/overview) for more information.
 N> 4.
 The above mentioned assemblies is supported from .NET Framework 4.0 onwards.
-N> 5.
-Chart conversion is not supported in ASP.NET Core (Targeting .netcoreapp) and Xamarin platforms.